Disease Guide ·Dilated Cardiomyopathy ·2026

 Hereditary Heart Coverage

-DCM is a hereditary condition.
-Policies must cover hereditary conditions for DCM claims to be approved.
-Most comprehensive plans do, but budget policies may exclude hereditary heart conditions entirely.
+DCM is hereditary.
+Policies must cover hereditary conditions for claims approval.
+Most comprehensive plans do; budget policies may exclude hereditary heart conditions entirely.

 Red flag · Pre-existing